Brody-Lab/jbreda_kilosort/README.md

 - (2) spike sorting
     - (2.1) using `kilosort2` with parameters and settings optimized for tetrodes

- Step by step directions on how to run can be found here.
+ Step by step directions on how to run can be found [here](https://github.com/Brody-Lab/jbreda_kilosort/blob/master/Directions.md) and detailed function documentation can be found [here](https://github.com/Brody-Lab/jbreda_kilosort/blob/master/Docs.md).

  ## Usage
  ```